Where Tech and AI Meet the Art of Living Creatively

 I practiced hurt

-like how pearls are cultivated,
+like how pearls are made,

 methodically, with attention,